At Manor, our History curriculum enables children to:

 In our teaching of history we contribute where possible, to the children’s spiritual development.
 We encourage children to work in different groupings for history and to take on a range of roles in group work.
 Children are encouraged to ask questions and to empathise with a range of characters from different historical periods.
 They find out how British society has changed over time.

 By the time the children leave Manor at the end of Year 2 they will:

-- be able to evaluate the work of famous artists;
+- be able to sequence events;

-- know about artistic styles;
+- know about historical events;